DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 For the purposes of this article, I'm going to assume you have already implemented most of the things that Angular gives you "for free."
 For example, we won't talk about "Tree Shaking", that's a given.

-So, I give you my 20 or so tips on how to optimize an Angular application for speed.
+So, I give you my 30 or so tips on how to optimize an Angular application for speed.

 <!-- more -->
+## Change Detection

-## OnPush Notification
+### OnPush Notification

 Much has been written about how Angular Change Detection works so I'm not going to go into a lot of detail about this other than to reiterate the basics.